stoeps13/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

         execfile\("app\_server\_root/profiles/DMGR/bin/connectionsConfig.py"\)LCConfigService.checkOutConfig\("working\_directory","cell\_name"\)

+        !!! note
-        **Note:** If you are prompted to specify which server to connect to, type 1.
+    If you are prompted to specify which server to connect to, type 1.

         where: